 In the meantime we can still make progress.
 You will see Engineering New Zealand commit to strengthening the CPEng system to achieve many of the reform objectives with minimal disruption.
 This means we will:

-- advocate for changes to the Chartered Professional Engineers’ Act (2002) to strengthen its purpose and levers
+• advocate for changes to the Chartered Professional Engineers of New Zealand Act 2002 to strengthen its purpose and levers

 We will keep you updated and invite your thoughts on any changes proposed to the CPEng system.